shulomithi07/nodeJS/30DaysNode/day-6/arrayMethods.md

 ## SORT
     It is used to sort the elements in terms of their occurences.
+    This will not sort numbers

 ## SPLICE
-    It can be used in 2 ways you can add the elements by specifing the index and the data, and also you can just give the index to delete the data from the array
+    It can be used in 2 ways you can add the elements by specifing the index and the data, and also you can just give the index to delete the data from the array arr.splice(2,7,'a','b','c','d','e','f','g')
+    At position 2 ad 7 elements
+    arr.splice(2,5)
+    At position 2 delete 5 elements

 ## CONCAT
     IT is used to concatenate 2 arrays it will join them and result in the array which is a combination of both the arrays